 To start, Usain Bolt, the greatest sprinter of all time, is flat-footed.
 There are many professional basketball players and countless athletes/sprinters who are flat-footed and do incredibly well in the sports they play.
 Also, about 20-25% of people are generally flat-footed.

-For instance, having flat feet gives you the unique ability as an athlete to absorb shock better as compared to someone with a regular arch.
-Overall, there’s NO evidence to support that flat foot negatively impacts your performance or your speed.
+For instance, having flat feet gives you the unique ability as an athlete to absorb shock better as compared to someone with a high arch.
+This is because when landing the foot arch itself has more range of motion to control and absorb shock.

 Let’s take a look at some of the benefits of having flat feet and how they can make you faster: